 This book analyses the US drone attacks against terrorists in Pakistan to assess whether the ‘pre-emptive’ use of combat drones to kill terrorists is ever legally justified.

-An examination of the legal dilemma concerning drone warfare, this book will be of interest to academics in the field International Relations, Asian Politics, South Asian Studies and Security Studies, in particular global security law, new wars and emerging technologies of warfare.
+An examination of the legal dilemma concerning drone warfare, this book will be of interest to academics in the fields of international relations, Asian politics, South Asian studies, and security studies, in particular, global security law, new wars, and emerging technologies of warfare.

 Table of Contents

 1. Why study the pre-emption of terrorism?
 2. Discourses of pre-emptive uses of force 3.
 Pre-emption, law and, state practice 4.
 Recourse to war and the ‘war on terror’ 5.
 Pre-emption and the US drone attacks in Pakistan 6.
 What future for the pre-emption of terrorism through drones?
 7. Conclusion

 Imdad Ullah is an Assistant Professor at the Centre for International Peace and Stability (CIPS) at the National University of Sciences and Technology (NUST), Pakistan.